tpalber/bhoe-ja/README.md

 2. Install the latest version of [Node.js](https://nodejs.org/en/)
 3. Clone this repo
 4. `npm install` Installs all your dependencies for this project
-5. `npm run start` Runs the UI and the app server
+5. `npm run dev` Runs the UI and the app server
 6. Navigate to `http://localhost:4200`

 #### Future Roadmap